cnabio/cnab-spec/400-claims.md

 The invocation image may benefit from accessing the claim.
 Consequently, a claim MUST be attached to the invocation image when the invocation image is started.

 The claim MUST be mounted at the path `/cnab/claim.json` inside of the bundle.
 The version of this claim that is to be mounted is the _version prior to this operation beginning_.
 In other words, when a bundle is installed, it creates the original installation claim.
-On the first upgrade, the claim describe the _installation_ is located at `/cnab/claim.json`.
+On the first upgrade, the claim describing the _installation_ is located at `/cnab/claim.json`.
 This allows the invocation image to inspect the former state and compare it to the desired new state.

-Note: Systems may be compliant to the core specification but not support the claims specification.
+Note: Systems may be compliant with the core specification but not support the claims specification.
 If `$CNAB_CLAIMS_VERSION` is not present, a runtime SHOULD assume that the claims specification is not implemented.
 Bundle authors may therefore have to take care when relying upon `/cnab/claim.json`, accommodating the case where the runtime does not support claims.

 ## Calculating the Result